 - Select the M bit to define the word length. - Select the desired baud rate using the SCIBRR and the SCIETPR registers. - Set the TE bit to send an idle frame as first transmission. - Access the SCISR register and write the data to send in the SCIDR register (this sequence clears the TDRE bit).
-Feber t this sequence or each data to be transmitted
+Febrat this sequence for each data to be transmitted